 Types of precancer

 If abnormal cells on the surface of the cervix are not found and treated, over time they can spread deeper into the cervix, or to other tissues or organs.
 This is then called cervical cancer, or invasive cervical cancer.
-Cervical cancer occurs most often in women younger than the age of 50.
-Most cervical cancer is squamous cell carcinoma or adenocarcinoma.
+Cervical cancer occurs most often in women younger than age 50.
+Most cervical cancer is either squamous cell carcinoma or adenocarcinoma.

 Preventing cervical cancer